publiccodenet/about/organization/privacy.md

 * bank details to pay salaries
 * health information to manage sickness absence (if applicable)

-## What we do with your data
+## What we do with your personal information

 We store it.
 We use it for our work.

 ## Data retention

-We'll review the data we hold at least once a year and delete any data
+We'll review the personal  we hold at least once a year and delete any data

 ## Your rights

 You have the right to:

+* know what personal information we have about you
-- tell us if something's wrong so we can correct
+* tell us if something's wrong so we can correct it
-- have your data deleted
+* have your personal information deleted

+If you have a question or concern, please [contact us](contact-details.md).

+We hope we can resolve it for you.
+If we can't, you have the right to complain to your local data protection authority.